 Because Methodist University is a community of diverse interests, there are numerous publications designed to appeal to our unique audiences.

-MU Today is a quarterly magazine for alumni and friends of Methodist University, one of which is the Annual Report of Donors.
-Publication highlights faculty, staff and student accomplishments, athletic and alumni news and campus events.
-For more information, contact the Director of Marketing & Communications, Roxana Ross, at (910) 480-8408 or email@example.com.
+MU Today is a magazine for alumni and friends of Methodist University.
+One issue per year includes the Annual Report of Donors.
+Publication highlights faculty, staff and student accomplishments, athletic and alumni news, and campus events.
+For more information, contact the Director of University Relations, Kim Hasty, at (910) 630-7609 or email@example.com.

 Tapestry is an art and literary magazine published annually featuring a collection of creative and critical writing and artwork by students, alumni and faculty.
-The magazine is free to those who request a copy.
-For more information, contact Tapestry's faculty advisor, Dr. Michael Colonnese, at (910) 630-7081 or email@example.com.
+The magazine is free to those who request a copy, and they are distributed freely on campus.
+For more information, contact Tapestry's faculty advisor, Dr. Michael Colonnese, at (910) 630-7081 or firstname.lastname@example.org.

 Monarch Review is Methodist University's journal of undergraduate research and creativity.
 This student-run journal features work from all academic and artistic disciplines, ranging from life sciences to literary analysis and from photography to musical performances (but excluding creative writing).
 Undergraduates are invited to submit outstanding work to be considered for publication.
 Following the model of academic publications and art juries, each work is anonymously reviewed by two or more faculty members, and feedback is provided to the student scholars and artists.
 The journal is published annually, both in print and online.
 For more information, contact the Managing Editor of the Monarch Review, Baylor Hicks, at (910) 630-7264 or email@example.com.